GiacomoGuidotto/DIT143/README.md

 ## Getting started

-use cabal to build the project
+use cabal to build the project:

 ```bash
 cabal build
 ```

-run different test suites with
+run different test suites or executables with:

 ```bash
 cabal run [test-suite-name]